Robert Pollard (engraver): Life

 Born at Newcastle-on-Tyne, Pollard was articled to a watch-smith there, and then became a pupil of Richard Wilson.
 For a time he practised as a landscape and marine painter, producing such works as "The Departure", based on the ship wreck of the 84th Regiment of Foot (1780).

 In 1781 he moved to London, worked as an engraver for the printseller John Harris, and established himself in a studio in Spa Fields, London.

 In 1788 Pollard was elected a fellow, and in the following year a director, of the Incorporated Society of Artists, which closed down in 1791.
 He was in business for many years in Islington.
 In 1810 he sold up, but then in Holloway Place ran a printselling business, for which his son James supplied many of the designs.

 In October 1836, as the last surviving member, Pollard gave the charter, books, and papers of the Incorporated Society to the Royal Academy.
 They had been passed to him in 1808 by Charles Taylor.

-Pollard died on 23 May 1838.
+The latter part of Pollard's life was spent in poverty and obscurity.
+He died on 23 May 1838, and was buried at St Mary's, Hornsey.